samyarkd/cra-template-ready-ant/template/README.md

 Ready to use antd react cra template

+### Create react app

+If you want to use this template easily run bellow command.

+`yarn create react-app my-app --template ready-ant` or
+`npm create-react-app my-app --template ready-ant`

 ### Start development

 `$ yarn start `

 ### Some notes

-- Please take a look at the structure especial `layout` folder and `routeHandler`
+- Please take a look at the structure especially `layout` folder and `routeHandler`
 - All styles are in `less` folder

 ### Add route

-If you want to add new route follow bello steps
+If you want to add new route follow bellow steps

 - Go to pages and create a new page.
 - Go to `app/routes.ts` and add your route into the routes(title, icon, element, path).